-Saltery Bay Freedive/Cycle TripSat 12 November 2016
+Saltery Bay Freedive/Cycle TripSat 12 November 2016 by Tom Lightfoot

-Early on in the diving Season Jaap proposed a diving/camping trip to Saltery Bay, just south of Powell River.
+Early on in the diving season Jaap proposed a diving/camping trip to Saltery Bay, just south of Powell River.
 I wasn't too keen on this idea because I hadn't been camping in probably 20 years.
 Also, the chill, dampness and poor sleep that inevitably come with camping don't lend themselves very well to a good dive experience.
 I ended up committing to cycling up to Comox to visit the folks on that same weekend.
 However, as enthusiasm for Jaap's plan grew over the summer I began to think: